insin/inputmask-core/README.md

 })
 ```

-To override a built-in format character, pass its character as a property of this object along iwht the new definition.
+To override a built-in format character, pass its character as a property of this object along with the new definition.

 To disable a built-in format character, pass its character as a property of this object with a `null` value: